japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 Version of the state store

-Used exclusively when `HDFSBackedStateStore` state store is requested for a <<spark-sql-streaming-HDFSBackedStateStore.md#newVersion, new version>> (that simply the current version incremented)
+Used exclusively when `HDFSBackedStateStore` state store is requested for a [new version](HDFSBackedStateStore.md#newVersion) (that simply the current version incremented)

 |===